UmairDevelop/ezllms/README.md

 This repository powers the LLMS.txt site.

+## Deployment Instructions

+### For cPanel/Shared Hosting:
+1. Run `npm run build:prod` to create production build
+2. Upload the contents of the `dist` folder to your public_html directory
+3. Make sure `.htaccess` file is uploaded (it handles routing)
+4. Your site should work with proper routing

+### For Netlify:
+1. Connect your repository to Netlify
+2. Build command: `npm run build:prod`
+3. Publish directory: `dist`
+4. The `_redirects` file will handle routing automatically

+### For Vercel:
+1. Connect your repository to Vercel
+2. Framework preset: Vite
+3. Build command: `npm run build:prod`
+4. Output directory: `dist`

 ## How can I edit this code?

 There are several ways of editing your application.